Fort Whitman

 Fort Whitman (Washington) was an Endicott Board fortification on Goat Island, Puget Sound, Washington state, just offshore of La Conner, a part of the Harbor Defenses of Puget Sound.

+The fort was named after Marcus Whitman in 1910.
+It was previously thought that warships could not negotiate Deception Pass, but a Navy gunboat made it through the previous year.
+Thus it was deemed an important defensive location.

 It comprised a single 4 gun 6" DC battery, Battery Harrison, and mine control structures.
 The usual barracks and other support facilities were temporary and built for the duration, excepting a caretaker's quarters.
 It protected the confined back passage east of Fidalgo Island, Skagit Bay.
 By World War II, the six-inch DCs were no longer required; the main armament was 37mm AMTB guns.

 Except during wartime, the fort remained on caretaking status throughout its existence.